zzzprojects/docs/eval-expression.net/pages/documentations/helper-methods.md

 ```

 Let's take another example and assume that you let your user filter a report, but one of your users would like to filter by age.
-Obviously, he can already do it through our library, but you could make is life easier by adding an extension method that will calculate the age from a date:
+Obviously, he can already do it through our library, but you could make his life easier by adding an extension method that will calculate the age from a date:

 ```csharp
 ```